ivanets/ofac-docker/README.md

 # SanctionsExplorer
 https://sanctionsexplorer.org

 SanctionsExplorer is an improved version of the [OFAC SDN website](https://sanctionssearch.ofac.treas.gov).
-For more details, visit our [About page](https://sanctionsexplorer.org/about).
+For more details, visit [About page](https://sanctionsexplorer.org/about).
 # ofac